jackweinbender/sweetpeonies.com/_posts/2012-09-30-farmstyle-wedding-corsage.markdown

 layout: post
 author: tiffany
 title: "Farmstyle Wedding Corsage"
-assets: /assets/images2012-09-30farmstyle-wedding-corsage
+assets: /assets/images/2012-09-30-farmstyle-wedding-corsage/
 categories:
 - Events
+- Flowers
+- The Farm
+tags:
+- Boutonniere
+- Corsage
+- Farm
+- Rustic
+- Simple
-- flowers
+- Wildflower
-- the farm
+- Yellow
 ---

 During my two week hiatus from posting, Jack and I have been very busy baking 300 cookies, arranging wedding flowers, attending baby showers, and attempting to stay afloat with school and work.
 Yesterday my friend Laura was married at [Meredith Valley Farms](http://www.meredithvalleyfarm.com/).
 This farm is seriously so so beautiful.
 They have small cabins you can rent down on the river and a beautiful large cabin up on the hill for wedding guests to rent during the event weekend.
 And of course, the views are stunning.